kharshawFL/IdmLoginStatistics/README.md

 Things to do:
 1. Create `data` directory in hte root of the project
 1. create an `.env` file with your Loggly username nad password.
 See `.env.sample`.
 Alternatively set some environment variables.
+1. Run `npm install`

 Get the loggly logs
 `node src/index.js --start 2021/01/01 --end 2021/01/31`

 ## TTD
-- Add winston logging to `consolidateDailyFilesAsync
+- Add winston logging to `consolidateDailyFilesAsync`
 - Make `consolidateDailyFilesAsync` async.
 Or just change the function name
 - write events to a database for reporting